-The design of the IST ladders has greatly advanced since the CD-0 review.
-The current design calls for room temperature liquid cooling and uses carbon fiber ladders that have been prototyped already.
-Thus the radiation length of the design is known relatively well (1.35% Xo).
-The expected changes before CD-1 will be optimizing iterations with respect to cooling channel dimensions and the accompanying changes in the ladder dimensions.
-Both the full and fast simulations use the most recent geometry and thus have a realistic material distribution for the IST.
+The design of the IST ladders has advanced since the CD-0 review.
+The current design calls for water cooling and uses carbon fiber ladders that have been prototyped.
+Thus the radiation lengths of the design is known.
+The current simulations use this geometry and thus have a realistic material distribution for the IST.